Ovarian cancer has four main symptoms:

 - Needing to wee more frequently

-These can also be symptoms of other, less serious, conditions such as irritable bowel syndrome, ovarian cysts and polycystic ovary syndrome so if you’re experiencing them it doesn’t mean you definitely have ovarian cancer.
+These can also be symptoms of other, less serious, conditions such as irritable bowel syndrome, ovarian cysts and polycystic ovary syndrome so if you’re experiencing them it doesn’t necessarily mean you have ovarian cancer.
 To find out more download our booklet: Ovarian Cancer: what you need to know.

 If your symptoms are: